olewsaa/amateur-radio/pat/README.md

    	"ptt_ctrl": true
    	},

+You can also add a GPS section to enable pat to query the gpsd server.

+	"gpsd": {
+		"enable_http": false,
+		"use_server_time": false,
+		"addr": "localhost:2947"
+	},

 ### Hamlib

 Become root and install hamlib.
 Hamlib do not support Xiegu G90 in the 4.4 version, but 4.5.4 does